 5. Is the Branding of Your Accounts Consistent and Are They Set up Correctly?

 Now you’ve identified all your accounts and who can access them, let’s look at what’s in them. 👀

 Your brand should be instantly recognisable on all your social media accounts, and they should be consistent across all the platforms.
 You want visitors to be confident that they’re on your official accounts!

 Here’s our checklist for keeping your brand consistent on social media:

 - A high-quality profile picture and cover photo

 - Consistent naming convention across all accounts

-- Up-to-date bio that has some consistency across all channels and optimised for SEO
+- A catchy bio that is optimised for SEO

 - Up-to-date contact details